Healthy Flaming Katy (Kalanchoe blossfeldiana) in bright indirect, also known as Flaming Katy

 Flaming Katy Care is easiest when you keep light, watering, and soil balanced and adjust care as seasons change.

 Flaming Katy grows best in Bright Indirect light and can tolerate direct conditions.
-Keep light consistent for stronger growth and flowering.
+Keep Flaming Katy light consistent for stronger growth and flowering.

 Flaming Katy is listed as Toxic for pets and Toxic for humans.
-Keep it out of reach when ingestion is a concern.
+Keep Flaming Katy out of reach when ingestion is a concern.

 Flaming Katy does best in Cactus, Perlite with a pH around 6.0-7.0.
 Fast drainage lowers root-rot risk.